 Kinross Gold (KGC)

-It’s not a perfect story, but young investors have the time to wait out KGC stock.
+It’s not a perfect story, but young investors have the time to wait out KGC, which looks poised to become a high-growth stock.

 Mitsubishi Heavy Industries (MHVYF)